wi2trier/gpu-server/README.md

 To select a GPU, you can set the `CUDA_VISIBLE_DEVICES=$GPU_ID` environment variable.
 Please use the aforementioned `nvidia-smi` command to check which GPUs are currently in use.

+> [!important]
+> The system has eight GPUs, but two NUMA nodes with 4 GPUs each: GPUs 0,1,2,3 are connected with NVLink and GPUs 5,6,7,8 are connected with NVLink.
+> For performance reasons, we **strongly** recommend to stay within one of these nodes when selecting GPUs.

 ### tmux

 The `tmux` command allows you to spawn a "virtual" shell that persists even after you disconnect from the server.